rebeccaacioadea/project-3/README.md

 ![](https://i.imgur.com/r6qPToBm.png)
 ![](https://i.imgur.com/aqHwavmm.png)

+## Wins & Challenges

+There were four people in this people.
+Everyone coming with different ideas and knowledge level.
+Because I and the rest of the team members recognised and acknowledge each other’s skills, it made it easier when we had to separate the work equally within the team.
+The win for this project, was that We had a very detailed planning, which made things easier when I was working on the registration, login, plant pages etc. because I knew exactly what I had to create.

+The only thing I found challenging was completing everything within the timeframe.

 ## Key learnings
 By the end of this project, I had learnt:

-1. How to build a API using Express, Mongoose and MongoDB.
+1. How to build an API using Express, Mongoose and MongoDB.
 2. How to combine both internal and external APIs to create an expressive frontend using React.js.
 3. Importance of effective communication vital collaborating with others.
 4. Effectiveness of planning.
-3. Importance of setting and meeting deadlines.
+5. Importance of setting and meeting deadlines.
-4. Presentation skill as we had to demonstrate our demo.
+6. Presentation skill as we had to demonstrate our demo.

 ## Summary

 In our group we had to communicate effectively and respect each other's opinions and be supportive as we are all still learning.
-From the beginning we recognised and acknowlegded each other strength, and we worked together effectively, ensuring we communicated regularly about our progress on the project.
+From the beginning we recognised and acknowledged each other strength, and we worked together effectively, ensuring we communicated regularly about our progress on the project.
 Our teams were very professional and by the end of the project, we had put together and deployed an app that I am very proud of.
 It looks amazing and it is easy to use.
 It had been an amazing experience to build our own API and then use it to do so many things on the frontend.